is386/SurfaceOfRevolution/README.md

 # Surface of Revolution

-This is a program that takes in an image and resizes it using Seam Carving.
-It only has support for removing seams, but it can use both backward and forward energy methods.
+This is a program that takes in control points for a Catmull-Rom spline and generates Surface of Revolution.

 ## Usage